fauconnier-n/ML-Engineer-OpenClassrooms-projects/README.md

 # ML Engineer training projects

 ### Context
-These projects were made as part of my Machine Learning Engineer & Data Scientist training at OpenClassrooms & CentraleSupélec (an Engineering School part of Paris-Saclay University).
+These projects were made as part of my Machine Learning Engineer & Data Scientist training at **OpenClassrooms & CentraleSupélec** (an Engineering School part of Paris-Saclay University).

+nb.
+OpenClassrooms is the largest online education platform in France, and delivers state recognised University level diplomas.

 Therefore, **comments and Markdown cells are in French** (mandatory at OpenClassrooms).